avawing/web-sprint-challenge-single-page-applications/README.md

 - [ ] A homepage that has a "/" route and links to your form (button, nav bar, or any other type of link is acceptable)
 - [ ] A form with a "/pizza" route
-- [ ] A name text input field
+- [x] A name text input field
-- [ ] Validation for name - name must be at least 2 characters
+- [x] Validation for name - name must be at least 2 characters
-- [ ] A dropdown for pizza size
+- [x] A dropdown for pizza size
-- [ ] A checklist for toppings - at least 4 (hint: name each separately!)
+- [x] A checklist for toppings - at least 4 (hint: name each separately!)
-- [ ] Text input for special instructions
+- [x] Text input for special instructions
-- [ ] An Add to Order button that submits form and returns a database record of name, size, toppings and special instructions
+- [x] An Add to Order button that submits form and returns a database record of name, size, toppings and special instructions

+Form Setup:
+x initial states
+x useStates
+helper functions
+x axios post
+xchangeHandler
+xSubmitHandler
+xuseEffect

 #### Testing MVP